mackr2015/UbuntuUseful-commands/Readme.md

 ```
 - import db `mysql -u username -p database_name < /path/to/your/file.sql`

+### DB Search & Replace WP CLI

+- use the WP CLI commands to perform search & replace
+- This command performs search and replace with addition flags and stores the results in the separate file
+- Instead of applying changes to the live database, it exports the modified SQL to a new path specified below.
+Live database remains unchanged.
+- `wp search-replace 'old_string' 'new_string' --precise --all-tables --export=path/to/your/file.sql`

 ### Check the disk size for a specific directory
 - explanation:
     -h: Human readable (MB/GB)